chatpin/b-notes/notes/vim-learn-vimscript-the-hard-way.md

 Fri 21 Aug 2020 10:30:02 BST

 # vim/learn-vimscipt-the-hard-way
-note
-## a book

 ___
-for users of the Vim editor who want to learn how to customize Vim, it's divided roughly into three sections:
+For users of the Vim editor who want to learn how to customize Vim, it's divided roughly into three sections:

 The first covers basic Vim commands that you can use in your ~/.vimrc file to customize Vim quickly and easily.